briandav22/topint/readme.md

 In the top_int.py file you will need to update the scrutinizer_requester() with the hostname of your scrutinizer as well as a value auth token.

+## Running the Script

+After updating the Script with your hostname and API key it can be run fromt he command line with '*python top_int.py*', this Script does use python3, so you may need to specify the version.

 ## Filtering the Data